gnss-sdr/gnss-sdr/README.md

 $ sudo xcodebuild -license
 ~~~~~~

-Then, [install Macports](http://www.macports.org/install.php).
+Then, you need a package manager.
+For example, you can [install Macports](http://www.macports.org/install.php "Macports").
 If you are upgrading from a previous installation, please follow the [migration rules](http://trac.macports.org/wiki/Migration).

 In a terminal, type: